Pancasila Ideology Development Agency: Suharto era

 The need of Pancasila preservation become intensified after the 30 September Movement, after Suharto concluded that Pancasila was no longer practiced by Indonesian population, thus "Communism/Marxism-Leninism" (sic, official state terminology) was raised as contender and challenged the state ideology.
-By mandate of People's Consultative Assembly Resolution No. II/MPR/1978, Suharto formalized the creation of the Guidelines for the Appreciation and Practice of Pancasila (Indonesian: Pedoman Penghayatan dan Pengamalan Pancasila, P-4 or Ekaprasetia Pancakarsa) as a national policy.
+By mandate of People's Consultative Assembly Resolution No. II/MPR/1978, Suharto formalized the creation of the Guidelines for the Appreciation and Practice of Pancasila (Indonesian: Pedoman Penghayatan dan Pengamalan Pancasila, P-4, or Ekaprasetia Pancakarsa) as a national policy.
 On 26 March 1979, thru Presidential Decree No. 10/1979, the Agency for Development, Education, Implementation of Guidelines for the Appreciation and Practice of Pancasila (Badan Pembinaan Pendidikan Pelaksanaan Pedoman Penghayatan dan Pengamalan Pancasila, BP-7) was founded by Suharto administration to further develop Pancasila as the official national ideology.
 BP-7's operational structure spanned from the central government to district levels.
-In 1985, Suharto futher charged the BP-7 to implement the Asas tunggal Pancasila (Sole Basis in Pancasila) policy, ensuring that all Indonesian organizations and society in general abides with the 5 points of Pancasila and lives the values and way of life related to it.
+In 1985, Suharto further charged the BP-7 to implement the asas tunggal Pancasila (Sole Basis in Pancasila) policy, ensuring that all Indonesian organizations and society in general abides with the 5 points of Pancasila and lives the values and way of life related to it.

 After the beginning of reformasi in 1998, BP-7 was formally abolished by President B. J. Habibie by issuance of Presidential Decree No. 27/1999 due to its connections to Suharto - and his interpretation of the ideology, Resolution 2/MPR/1978, deemed as too authoritarian and anti-democratic, as well as unadaptable to current circumstances, in addition to the former presidency's abuse of the ideology to fight against any and all forms of dissent and opposition.
 With no longer have agency dedicated to preserve it, Pancasila no longer protected and threatened.
 Excessive freedom brought by reformasi, together with abolition of Pancasila studies in post-New Order education system also enabled other foreign ideologies to be imported to Indonesia without filter, resulted in much mixture and loss uniformity in Pancasila teaching and enabled to various interpretation of Pancasila to be exist, further threatening Pancasila as ideology and also resulted in loss of national identity and threatening national resilience.